mcygorek/ACE/README.md

 #### Jupyter notebooks

+If you want to use .ipynb notebooks, you can install jupyter on WSL, then access the notebooks via your regular browser (outside of WSL).
+The easiest way to set this up is installing jupyter in a virtual environment via pip:

-sudo apt install python3.12-venv python3 -m venv ACE_env
+> sudo apt install python3.12-venv

+> python3 -m venv ACE_env

-source ACE_env/bin/activate
+> source ACE_env/bin/activate

-pip install matplotlib jupyter
+> pip install matplotlib jupyter

+If you run

+> jupyter-notebook

+you will see a link (starting with "localhost:8888/").
+Copy this to your browser and try out the examples.
+Note: the ".../ACE/pybind" in the second line in the examples should be replaced by "/home/WSLUSER/ACE/pybind", where WSLUSER is the username provided when installing WSL.

 ### MSYS2: